TasS-RV/Alarm-Clock-Summer-21/README.md

 ![image](https://user-images.githubusercontent.com/93861976/160715375-58279e1b-268f-49c9-972e-a9b9b7d2ec08.png)

 Some images of the circuit development through the process are also found.

+**Please note that the 'Code drafts' folder contains prototyping code, that was written over the development of each stage of the clock.
+The project was executed prior to experience about version control using Github therefore uses a more primitive approach of standard document drafting.**

-Please note that running this code is futile without the circuit assembled, therefore is primarily for review purposes.
+Please also note that running this code is futile without the circuit assembled, therefore is primarily for review purposes.